 Overactive adrenal glands

-Take a look around – do you see people striving to climb up the corporate ladder?
-Honking their way through traffic?
-Giving others the stink eye when they’re taking too long to check out?
+Take a look around – do you see people striving to climb up the corporate ladder?, Honking their way through the traffic?, or Giving others the stink eye when they’re taking too long to check out?

 Sometimes, it seems like we are ALWAYS stressed and never take time to decompress.

-When we are stressed, the adrenal glands work to hype us up and get us ready for action.
+When we are stressed, the adrenal glands work on exciting us up and get us ready for action.
 That’s good~ they’re working!
 But, when those cortisol levels never lower, a few potential problems may arise:

 - More visceral fat